yehia67/documentation/node-software/0.1/chronicle/how-to-guides/get-started.md

 To make sure that Chronicle is receiving transaction data, use the API to query your Scylla cluster.

-1. Go to the-tangle.org and copy a transaction hash to your clipboard
+1. Go to [thetangle.org](https://thetangle.org/) and copy a transaction hash to your clipboard

 2. In the command prompt create a cURL request to the `getTrytes` endpoint of the Chronicle API.
-Paste your transaction hash into the `hashes` array.
+Paste your transaction hash into the `hashes` array, and replace the URL with the URL of your Chronicle node such as http://localhost:4000/api

     ```bash
     curl http://host:port/api \